Molten Salt Storage: Thermal Tech, Cost Savings & Future

 What is Molten Salt Storage?

-In CSP systems, molten salt acts as both a heat transfer fluid (HTF) and a thermal reservoir, storing solar heat collected by concentrators and later using it to produce superheated steam for electricity generation.
+In CSP systems, molten salt acts as both a heat transfer fluid (HTF) and a thermal reservoir — storing solar heat collected by concentrators and releasing it on demand to produce superheated steam for electricity generation.

 How Molten Salt Storage Works?